jraysajulga/qtProteoTranscriptomics-docker/README.md

 | -p, --publish                     | OPTION       | Publish a container's port(s) to the host                       |
 | galaxyp/quantp		 | IMAGE        | **galaxyp's** *quantp* image                 |

-Once the container is initialized, the terminal will output your container's ID.
+  - Once the container is initialized, the terminal will output your container's ID.

+3.)
 Access your initialized QuanTP Docker container at http://localhost:8080.
-Register an account (Optional)
+  - Register an account (Optional)
-Registering allows for users to save their work, so feel free to do so if you plan on leaving Docker open for an extended period of time.
+    + Registering allows for users to save their work, so feel free to do so if you plan on leaving Docker open for an extended period of time.
-Click on the  “Login or Register” tab and click on “Register”.
+    + Click on the  “Login or Register” tab and click on “Register”.
 Enter an email address, password and public name of choosing.
-Once registered, click on the "User" tab and click on “Login” with your user credentials.
+    + Once registered, click on the "User" tab and click on “Login” with your user credentials.
-Import the input files
+  - Import the input files
-Click Shared Data at the top and then Data Libraries from the drop-down menu.
+    + Click Shared Data at the top and then Data Libraries from the drop-down menu.
-Click Training Data
+    + Click Training Data
-In the resulting table, click the checkbox next to Cow input files for QuanTP Click on to History at the top
+    + In the resulting table, click the checkbox next to Cow input files for QuanTP
+    + Click on to History at the top
-Optional: Name your history (e.g., bovine_proteotranscriptomics)
+      -Optional: Name your history (e.g., bovine_proteotranscriptomics)
 Hit Import
 To access your imported files, click on the resulting green pop-up box or the Galaxy logo in the top-left corner to go back to the main page.
 Open the QuanTP tool by clicking on the Proteotranscriptomics category in the left tool pane and then the QuanTP tool.
 Choose your inputs as follows: